zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_build_instruction.rst

 file.
 The build system assumes that the PSA API compliance test suite is checked out at the same level of the TF-M root folder and the default name for the build folder has been used when compiling the PSA API compliance tests.
-Each set of tests for the Internal Trusted Storage, Secure Storage, Crypto and Attestation services needs to be enabled at the build configuration step by defining::
+Each set of tests for the Internal Trusted Storage, Protected Storage, Crypto and Attestation services needs to be enabled at the build configuration step by defining::

     -DPSA_API_TEST_INTERNAL_TRUSTED_STORAGE=ON